 Stress can mean different things to different people, but stress is generally the buildup of anxiety and pressure.
 There seems to be only so much pressure that one person can handle, and stress will occur when they have had their fill of it.

-►There are many useful methods for reducing stress and anxiety; one way to help prevent stress is to have a good diet.
-I want to share with you how also to use food to reduce stress.
+►There are many practical methods for reducing stress and anxiety; one way to help is to use food to fight stress.

-When you’re turning to unhealthy foods, you can temporarily feel better, but you will feel worse in the long run.
-When your body isn’t getting the right nutrition, you can begin to feel less energetic, more lethargic, and in some cases, less able to concentrate and focus.
+When our body isn’t getting the proper nutrition to deal with the added stress, we get more fatigued faster, more lethargic, and in some cases, less able to concentrate and focus.
 All of this can lead to even more stress.

 FOODS THAT FIGHT STRESS